Swiss-Library-Service-Platform/add_email_to_bursar_files_from_eduid/README.txt

 DESCRIPTION
 -----------
-This tool is used to add a new colomn to an Excel file with the email address.
+This tool is used to add a new colomn to a Excel file with the uemail address.
 To get the email, this Powershell script uses the Alma APIs and the primary id.

 Author: Raphaël Rey